EYBlockchain/nightfall_3/nightfall-deployer/README.md

 # Deployment Procedure
 The deployment procedure is the process of compiling the Smart Contracts, deploying them to the desired Network and performing the circuits' setup.

-To perfom a deployment follow the instructions bellow:
+To perform a deployment follow the instructions bellow:
 1. Create a .env file from the template file `.env.deployment.template` and change the name to match your network. e.g. `.env.deployment.my_network`.
 This file has settings that will be used for performing the deployment.
 One should change them accordingly with the desired values.
 The following variables are important to be set: